Thomas Dodge Homestead

 2 pm sharp!!!

-Yes, this is the Dodge Homestead, 100 years ago.
+Yes, this is the Thomas Dodge Homestead, as seen about 125 years ago.
 There is a guy standing there with a bicycle, which was the most popular mode of transportation at the time, along with the horse, the buggy, and a few of those new fangled auto-mobiles.

 Originally, the Dodge lands extended from the Mill Pond all the way to Hempstead Harbor, including most of Harbor Acres. (see Fred Blumlein's amazing map below)